awsdocs/aws-net-developer-guide/doc_source/migration-v3.rst

 About the |sdk-net| Versions
 ============================

-The |sdk-net| was released in November 2009 and was originally designed for .NET Framework 2.0.
+The |sdk-net|, originally released in November 2009, was designed for .NET Framework 2.0.
-Since then, .NET has improved with .NET Framework 4.0 and .NET Framework 4.5.
-It has also added new target platforms: WinRT and Windows Phone.
+Since that release, .NET has improved with .NET Framework 4.0 and .NET Framework 4.5, and added new target platforms: WinRT and Windows Phone.

 |sdk-net| version 2 was updated to take advantage of the new features of the .NET platform and to